 The hours for the border crossings have been updated in this news release.

-These Government of Yukon enforcement officers will be collecting contact information of all travelers coming through Yukon or returning home, details of their 14-day self-isolation plans, and declarations of any symptoms of COVID-19.
-This information will allow CEMA Enforcement Officers to follow up and ensure that travelers are following self-isolation rules.
+These Government of Yukon enforcement officers will be collecting contact information of all travellers coming through Yukon or returning home, details of their 14-day self-isolation plans, and declarations of any symptoms of COVID-19.
+This information will allow CEMA Enforcement Officers to follow up and ensure that travellers are following self-isolation rules.

 CEMA Enforcement Officers will be stationed at: